-Joseph Soloveitchik, who was named for a greatgrandfather, was born in Russia with Yiddish as his mother tongue.
+Joseph - Soloveitchik, who was named for a great-grandfather, was born in grandfather, was born in Russia with Yiddish as his mother tongue.
 He moved to Poland and then to Germany, where he earned his doctorate in philosophy, and immigrated to the United States in 1933 at the age of 29.